Iterating Fun - Simon Newstead

 10. …think outside the box!

-Lately I’ve seen some great examples of startups thinking different in recruiting talent, from offering paid paid vacations (expensive) through to recruiting in Diablo 3 (cheap).
+Lately I’ve seen some great examples of startups thinking different in recruiting talent, from offering (expensive) through to (cheap).

 You may not come up with something that makes the front page of Hacker News and a gazillion page views, but chances are just by making an attempt you’ll end up doing more than the other companies, which is half the battle.